swapniksaiba/metamask_connect/README.md

 This application is done as a task and was developed within less than half day...so it just satisfies the tasks and is barely functional in other cases :!

 To run the project:
--Execute following command in terminal at project folder flutter run -d web-server
+- Execute following command in terminal at project folder "flutter run -d web-server"

 # metamask_wallet